Anchorage Democrat meets residency rules, judge says

 Superior Court Judge Herman Walker Jr. issued the ruling more than two weeks after hearing the case challenging Democrat Jennifer “Jennie” Armstrong’s eligibility to serve in the Legislature, and just over a week before the new legislative session begins.

-The challenge was brought by Republican Liz Vazquez, who lost the Anchorage House race to Armstrong, along with four others who had filed a prior challenge to Armstrong’s eligibility that previously was dismissed by Walker on procedural grounds.
+The challenge was brought by Republican Liz Vazquez, who lost the Anchorage House race to Armstrong.
+She was joined by four others who had filed a prior challenge to Armstrong’s eligibility that was dismissed in November by Walker on procedural grounds.

-The lawsuit pointed to a social media post it said was made by Armstrong, as well as fishing license applications and Armstrong’s voter registration record.
+The lawsuit pointed to a social media post it said was made by Armstrong, fishing license applications and when Armstrong registered to vote.
 It alleged that Armstrong had not been a resident of Alaska for at least three years immediately before filing to run for office — and was therefore not qualified to hold the office.

 Under the state constitution, to serve in the legislature one must be a “qualified voter who has been a resident of Alaska for at least three years and of the district from which elected for at least one year, immediately preceding his filing for office.”